cedrik-baedorf/travel-agency/README.md

 # Travel Agency

-Travel Agency is a comprehensive Java-based project that helps users manage their travel data.
-It consists of two primary components: `Travel-Agency-Service`, a JavaFX application for managing travel data such as bookings, flights, and hotels for a specific customer, and `Travel-Agency-API`, an API that provides the necessary endpoints for interacting with the travel data.
+Travel Agency is a comprehensive Java-based project that helps users manage their travelagency data.
+It consists of two primary components: `Travel-Agency-Service`, a JavaFX application for managing travelagency data such as bookings, flights, and hotels for a specific customer, and `Travel-Agency-API`, an API that provides the necessary endpoints for interacting with the travelagency data.

 ## Table of Contents